-PLAN YEAR: 2012
+PLAN YEAR: 2012 Re-proposed: 2014, 2019

 A comprehensive rent reform model utilizing a tiered rent structure with progressive increases to minimum rents.
 The model eliminates deductions and streamlines allowances.
 Path to Success only applies to families considered Work-Able.
-Families defined homeless.
-Program participants receive housing and supportive services from sponsor organizations.
-Update: The Churchill
+Families defined as Elderly/Disabled receive streamlining measures and are not subject to Path to Success.